mackerelio-labs/terraform-provider-mackerel/docs/resources/service.md

 In addition to all arguments above, the following attributes are exported:

-* `roles` - List of roles in the service.
+* `roles` - Set of roles in the service.
 This is a computed field and will be populated after the service is created.

 ## Import